Flu Shots

 - Tiredness

-If you have any side effects, they usually last 1-2 days after vaccination and are much less severe than the actual flu illness.
+If you have any side effects, they usually last one to two days after vaccination and are much less severe than the actual flu illness.